How to calculate your 2018 FIF income

 Before we go any further, here’s a bit of background information:

 - In previous years, the IRD published an Australian share exemption lists – also known as the IR871.

 - The list indicated whether an Australian company listed on the ASX (excluding listed investment companies) was exempt from the FIF rules for that financial year.

-If you determine that you exceed the FIF threshold, clicking the “Calculate” button will automatically calculate your FIF income under both the Fair Dividend Rate Method and Comparative Value Method (generally you are permitted to use either methodology, but check with your accountant if you are unsure as there are some exceptions):
+If you exceed the FIF threshold, clicking the “Calculate” button will automatically calculate your FIF income under both the Fair Dividend Rate Method and Comparative Value Method (generally you are permitted to use either methodology, but check with your accountant if you are unsure as there are some exceptions):

 Why struggle with maths equations and complicated tax rules when Sharesight can calculate your FIF income for you, in just a few clicks?
 Our Expert and Pro plan clients agree: